Forward contracts can be a very useful tool for business planning and budgeting.

 In 2016 they would have seen the rate slip from 1.42 to 1.15 meaning a more expensive purchase as the year progressed.

-When the rate is favourable it is worth fixing part of the expected spend, it helps with budgeting and can help to improve the bottom line.
+When the rate is favourable it is worth fixing part of the expected spend.
+This helps with budgeting and can help to improve the bottom line.

 In this case we would have recommended fixing half of the expected purchase, around 250,000 Euros.

-The rate for fixing for 1 year would have been around 1.395, the company now know that the first 250,000 euros is going to cost them £179,211, the remaining amount can be bought at spot depending on what the rate was doing, if it was higher than 1.395 they would use spot to buy.
+The rate for fixing for 1 year would have been around 1.395, the company now know that the first 250,000 euros is going to cost them £179,211.
+The remaining amount would be bought at spot depending on the rate, if it was higher than 1.395 they would use spot to buy.

 Another reason for recommending half is that if something changes in the ordering pattern and the company needed to buy less they would still be contracted to buy the Euros.